-Autonomy is a central property in robotic systems, human-machine interfaces, e-business, ambient intelligence and assisted living applications.
-As the complexity of the situations the autonomous agents may encounter in such contexts is increasing, the decisions those agents make must deal with new issues, e.g. decisions involving contextual ethical considerations.
-Consequently contributions have proposed recommendations, advice or hard-wired ethical principles for autonomous agents.
-However, socio-technical systems are more and more open and decentralized, and involve autonomous artificial agents interacting with other agents, human operators or users.
+Autonomy and agency are a central property in robotic systems, human-machine interfaces, e-business, ambient intelligence and assisted living applications.
+As the complexity of the situations the autonomous agents may encounter in such contexts is increasing, the decisions those agents make must integrate new issues, e.g. decisions involving contextual ethical considerations.
+Consequently contributions have proposed recommendations, advice or hard-wired ethical principles for systems of autonomous agents.
+However, sociotechnical systems are more and more open and decentralized, and involve autonomous artificial agents interacting with other agents, human operators or users.
 For such systems, novel and original methods are needed to address contextual ethical decision-making, as decisions are likely to interfere with one another.
 This paper aims at presenting the ETHICAA project (Ethics and Autonomous Agents) whose objective is to define what should be an autonomous entity that could manage ethical conflicts.
-As a first proposal, we present various practical case studies of ethical conflicts and highlight what their main contextual and decision features are.
+As a first proposal, we present various practical case studies of ethical conflicts and highlight what their main system and decision features are.

-1 Introduction
+Introduction

-With the development of the Information and Communication Technologies (ICT), human users are more and more in interaction with software or robot agents embedding autonomous decision capabilities.
-Consciously or not, human users may delegate part of their decision power to these autonomous entities, in applications such as e-commerce, serious games, ambient computing, companion robots or unmanned vehicles.
+With the development of the Information and Communication Technologies (ICTs), human users are more and more in interaction with software or robot agents embedding autonomous decision capabilities.
+Consciously or not, human users may delegate part of their decision power to these autonomous entities.
+This is increasingly the case in many application domains such as e-commerce, serious games, ambient computing, companion robots or unmanned vehicles.
 Increasing the scope of the activities of autonomous agents is becoming a major issue in our digital society and raises the question of dealing with ethical decisions.
-It is thus important to define regulation and control mechanisms to ensure sound and consistent behaviors (Boella & Van der Torre, 2006) and to ensure that the agents will not harm humans or threaten their decision autonomy (Pontier & Hoorn, 2012).
+It is thus important to define regulation and control mechanisms to ensure sound and consistent behaviours (Boella and der Torre 2006) and to ensure that the agents will not harm humans or threaten their decision autonomy (Pontier and Hoorn 2012).

-Setting an ethical regulation or control in autonomous agents has been discussed by authors such as (Allen, Wallach & Smith, 2006), within large projects in the context of information technologies (Ikonen & Kassinen, 2007) and also in the context of autonomous agents.
+Setting an ethical regulation or control in autonomous agents has been discussed by authors such as (Allen, Wallach, and Smith 2006), within large projects in the context of information technologies (Ikonen and Kaasinen 2007) and also in the context of autonomous agents.
 These works mainly focus on models and tools to hard-wire some ethical decisions taken at the human regulation level into a software architecture.
-For instance, the ETHICBOTS project (ETHICBOTS, 2008) has analyzed ethical issues concerning the integration of human beings and artificial agents and the MINAmi project (MINAmi, 2008) has proposed ethical guidelines that can be used as check lists in ambient assisted living applications.
+For instance, the ETHICBOTS project (ETHICBOTS 2008) has analyzed ethical issues concerning the integration of human beings and artificial agents and the MINAmi project (MINAmI 2008) has proposed ethical guidelines that can be used as check lists in ambient assisted living applications.